xAirx/ReactNative-RestaurantAppProject/README.md

     Objectives:

-    * Designing the overall architecture of your application, from the front-end to the back-end.
-You should have apportioned the responsibilities to the front-end and back-end.
+    * Designing the overall architecture of application, from the front-end to the back-end.  apportioned the responsibilities to the front-end and back-end.

-    * Design an appropriate REST API that should be supported by your server-side.
+    * Design an appropriate REST API that should be supported by server-side.
 A good design would enable ease of implementation of both the front-end and the back-end and facilitate seamless communication.

-    * Decide on the database schemas (if you are using Mongoose) and the structure of the data, depending upon the database technology that you choose to implement the persistence of server-side data
+    * Decide on the database schemas and the structure of the data, depending upon the database technology to implement the persistence of server-side data

     * Design the business logic to be implemented on the server-side to support the needs of the front-end.